 The bottom turn is considered the most important maneuver in surfing.
-Whether you're negotiating a late drop or eyeing a falling wave lip, you will have to master the bottom turn.
+Whether negotiating a late drop or eyeing a falling wave lip, you must master the bottom turn.
 It's a key performance move.

-Simultaneously, the bottom-turn is what separates the beginner, who rides a wave straight toward the beach, and the intermediate surfer, who is able to trim a wave down the line.
+Simultaneously, the bottom turn is what separates the beginner, who rides a wave straight toward the beach, and the intermediate surfer, who can trim a wave down the line.

 "The bottom turn is where it all begins.
 It's the foundation for the rest of your repertoire."
 These words are from the master of style, Tom Curren.

-1. Take off as steep and late as possible, in order to gain maximum speed;
+- Take off as steep and late as possible to gain maximum speed;